Society finch: Comparison with zebra finches

 Deepening the contrast between these two species is the critical factor that Bengali finches require real-time auditory feedback for normal song syntax.
 Zebra finches do not require immediate feedback to maintain learned songs and their songs are highly stereotyped, short, and discrete while Bengali finch songs are highly variable.

 The information gained by (Secora, Peterson, Urbano & Chung 2012) concerning syringeal specialization turned out to be in high contrast to what was known about zebra finch song production.
 In this study on Bengali finches it was found that louder and higher frequency sounds are produced with the left side of the syrinx while the right side produces softer and lower frequency syllables.
 This pattern is directly opposite of what is known about the closely related zebra finch.
-In zebra finches the right side of the syrinx produces song syllables with frequencies above 3kHz.
+In zebra finches the right side of the syrinx produces song syllables with frequencies above 3 kHz.
 In addition zebra finches produce most of their song syllables bilaterally with only a few high frequency notes produced unilaterally.
 The results of (Secora, Peterson, Urbano & Chung 2012) of interhemispheric switching as an explanation for this phenomenon in Bengali finches is seen to a degree in zebra finches, however, they suggest it may be far more pronounced in Bengali finches.

 The Bengali and zebra finch are closely related oscine songbirds that have been pivotal to the study of song learning, maintenance, and retention.
 Research conducted on these species has led to a more rounded understanding of the acquisition of speech in human children and the age related changes in motor performance.
 Without the information gained from research of song learning in these bird species developmental learning in humans would be much less understood.
 The similarities and differences compared between the Bengali and zebra finch further comparative studies on the neural basis of learning in many different species.